cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 }
 ```

-This server does nothing but always responding the same text.
-Looks not enough interesting, isn't it?
+This server does nothing except echo the same text.
 We can respond
  with some JSON instead:

 ```kotlin